sageworksstudio/mini-Mighty-Grid/README.md

 ###Requires###
 [Sass](http://sass-lang.com/), CSS extension language.

-Note: if you just want the grid with the default breakpoints (0, 480, 768, 960, 1200) and don't want to compile sass, you can download the default branch of this repo, grab the "mini-mighty-grid.min.css" and be on your way.
+Note: if you just want the grid with the default breakpoints (0, 480, 768, 960, 1200) and don't want to compile sass, you can download the "default" branch of this repo, grab the "mini-mighty-grid.min.css" and be on your way.

 ####SASS Usage####
 1. Use SASS to compile `/scss/layout.scss` and export to the css directory.
 Compiling layout.scss will compile all the mixins and settings into a single css file.
 You can use whatever method is comfortable for you.
 The command line might look like `scss --watch layout.scss:../css/layout.css --style compressed`